sj671/resellr/_project_docs/architecture.md

-Resellr — Architecture (Phase 0–2)
+Snapflip — Architecture (Phase 0–2)

 This document describes the current architecture after Phases 0–2, along with key data flows and security boundaries.